Rokasl/CS408_project/report/source/12_chapter_5.md

 execution. "fun" computation could be one of the following:

-* **"int"** - Applying int to an argument is not really sensible, however in this case it is possible because of built in operations (see *Built in functions* section).
+* **"int"** - Applying int to an argument is not really sensible, however in this case it is possible because of built-in operations (see *Built-in functions* section).
 This custom functionality lets machine add and subtract integer values.

 * **"local"** - Means a local function, and the machine is turning it into top level operator, concept